Ant McPartlin receives record-breaking fine after pleading guilty to drink driving

 Ant McPartlin pictured arriving at Wimbledon Magistrates' Court

 The TV star managed to avoid a prison sentence, but received a considerable fine and a driving ban.
 In summary, District Judge Barnes said she had to "consider the seriousness and gravity" of the offence but noted that Ant had shown "genuine remorse" and had taken "immediate action" to address his issues.
 Immediately after the hearing, Ant emerged from court to give a brief statement.
 In a hushed voice, he said,"I let myself down, I let a lot of people down.
 For that I'm truly sorry", adding: "I would like to apologise to everyone involved in the crash."

 STORY: Simon Cowell on Ant's split from Lisa Armstrong: 'It was a tiny bit awkward'

 Ant was arrested on 21 March after failing a breathalyser test, following a three-vehicle collision.
 He was originally scheduled to appear in court on 4 April, however, his hearing was adjourned.
 It's not known exactly why Ant's court date was postponed – but it has been reported that the judges agreed to delay the hearing to give Ant more time to complete the 'intensive' phase of his rehab.

 Following his arrest, Ant's publicist confirmed that the star would be taking time off from his TV commitments "for the foreseeable future" and would be seeking further treatment.
-Ant was absent for the final two episodes of Declan Donnelly taking the reins, and will not appear in the upcoming live episodes of Britain's Got Talent.
+Ant was absent for the final two episodes of Saturday Night Takeaway, with co-host and best friend Declan Donnelly taking the reins, and will not appear in the upcoming live episodes of Britain's Got Talent.
 It is not yet known whether he will return to TV in time to host I'm A Celebrity later on this year.